jsirex/biome/UX_PRINCIPLES.md

-# Habitat CLI UX Principles
+# Biome CLI UX Principles

 ## Commands

 ### Make it Readable
-- Keep commands human readable and memorizable by using a sentence like structure `hab <noun> <verb>`.
+- Keep commands human readable and memorizable by using a sentence like structure `bio <noun> <verb>`.
 - The consistent noun/verb format becomes rhythmic and builds a mental model if used properly.
 - Use terms (nouns and verbs) that fit with a real-world analogy.
 - Be precise with meaning and pay attention to expectations when choosing words.
-For example, if you use a command like `hab pkg create` then the expectation should match the result (i.e. an actual package should be created, not simply a directory or scaffold).
+For example, if you use a command like `bio pkg create` then the expectation should match the result (i.e. an actual package should be created, not simply a directory or scaffold).
 - Don’t make up words.
 Consider using a different term or add a dash instead of jamming words together or using words that don’t exist in the dictionary.
 People won’t remember how to spell it which in turn generates unnecessary confusion.
 Clarity is king.
 - Be careful with abbreviations - keep things speakable - imagine you are telling somebody else to run a command verbally, can they understand/interpret what you say without misspelling it? (this probably means it’s also easier for you to recall on your own as well).
 - Look out for flags that contain boolean wording.
-For example, try to avoid flags like `thing_disabled` or `thing_enabled`, or even worse, a boolean-ish flag that also takes a boolean value such as hab foo thing_disabled=false or hab foo thing_enabled=true.
+For example, try to avoid flags like `thing_disabled` or `thing_enabled`, or even worse, a boolean-ish flag that also takes a boolean value such as bio foo thing_disabled=false or bio foo thing_enabled=true.
-  - Instead, take out boolean wording and just use the setting name like hab foo some_option=enabled or hab foo some_option=false.
+  - Instead, take out boolean wording and just use the setting name like bio foo some_option=enabled or bio foo some_option=false.

 ### Be Judicious
 - Be judicious with the number of available commands.
 - Limit the number of nouns - keeps the cognitive load small; users can memorize the core commands (keep them writing plans, not fumbling and looking up commands).

 ### Build Consistency
-- Using the noun before the verb fosters consistency; you also get help at the noun level (imagine your command set as a tree hierarchy branching out from the root); if you can remember the nouns then you can quickly get the list of verbs for that noun (e.g. hab package -help).
+- Using the noun before the verb fosters consistency; you also get help at the noun level (imagine your command set as a tree hierarchy branching out from the root); if you can remember the nouns then you can quickly get the list of verbs for that noun (e.g. bio package -help).
 - Use shortcuts sparingly - they’re certainly useful but obstruct understanding and meaning.
 - Don’t treat flags as 2nd class citizens.
 Be aware of existing flags and consider how they can/will be used across multiple commands and subcommands.